 As the Summer term approaches, we take advantage of our school grounds and local environment to hone our fieldwork and mapping skills ready for starting secondary school.
 We look closely at the information given by atlases; symbols on OS maps; how we can use the 8-point compass for directions and how we use grid references to locate places on a map.

 As the Summer term ends, we look ahead to the future and take part in transition programmes to ensure we are prepared for the next step.
 The Building Futures topic begins by looking at the jobs we would like to do when we leave school, researching what we need to do including qualifications, experience and personal qualities.
 We are lucky enough to be visited by a number of people who share their career stories with us.
 This give Year 6 a great insight into the many careers out there as well as what it takes to be successful.

 We also taken part in an Enterprise project where we form our own companies, either creating products or offering a service.
 The project gives Year 6 a great opportunity to learn about enterprise and areas such as; budgeting, finance, marketing and most importantly team work.

 Things you need to know:

-- Maths or literacy homework based on what has been taught that week, is given out on Fridays and is due back on the following Wednesday.
+- Maths and literacy homework based on what has been taught that week, is given out on Fridays and is due back on the following Wednesday.

-- Our PE day is Wednesday or Friday alternate weeks.
+- Our PE days are Wednesday and Friday each weeks.
 Please have your PE kit every single day.

 - Our Library day is on a Monday.